WWE News: AJ Styles ‘Fired’ After Viciously Attacking Shane McMahon On SmackDown

 — WWE (@WWE) March 15, 2017

 Not long after the attack, Styles came face-to-face with SmackDown Live general manager Daniel Bryan who was not happy with the former champion’s actions.
-Because what Styles did would not be tolerated, Bryan “officially fired” Styles on the spot and sent him home from the arena.
+Seeing as how what Styles did would not be tolerated, Bryan “officially fired” Styles on the spot and sent him home from the arena.

 Of course, this is all part of the storyline and everyone knows it wasn’t a real “firing.”